jinayshah7/jinayshah7.github.io/_posts/2021-01-21-more-sleep-more-work.markdown

 I have a lot going on in life: Master's thesis, SWE Internship, Teaching Assistantship, Piano and Guitar classes.
 I also cook a healthy meal two times a day and do a one-hour workout.
 I'm also trying to do online courses and solving algorithms every day for interviews.
 That's a lot to take in.
 When I began doing all this together in September, I noticed my performance consistently going down in each task.
 By November, I was severely burned out and waiting desperately for a Christmas vacation.
 I thought I didn't have time to complete anything I was doing and struggled a bit during the last two months of 2020.

 It's easy to attribute the burn out to the amount of work I was doing.
 Maybe I took too much on my plate and didn't have the time to complete it.
-Maybe doing it, all tired out my mind.
+Maybe doing all of it tired out my mind.
 The reality was, I had all the time in the world to keep up with all those tasks; I was spending it all mindlessly on the internet.
-I didn't want to do these tasks.
+I didn't want to do complete the most important tasks.

 The most crucial detail is that I was consistently staying up late at night, wasting time on the internet, sleeping only 6 hours every day.
 That made me feel sluggish for the entire day that followed.
 All my workouts and green vegetable juices in the morning was useless in this situation.